joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/02 - Content - Design Thinking/md/02 - Stanford d.school - Design Thinking Process Mode Guide.pdf.md

 - Captures the hearts and minds of people you meet
 - Saves you from the impossible task of developing concepts that are all things to all people (i.e. your problem statement should be discrete, not broad.)

-Transition: Defne >>> Ideate
+Transition: Define >>> Ideate
-In the Defne mode you determine the specifc meaningful challenge to take on, and in the Ideate mode you focus on generating solutions to address that challenge.
+In the Define mode you determine the specifc meaningful challenge to take on, and in the Ideate mode you focus on generating solutions to address that challenge.
 A well-scoped and -articulated point-of-view will lead you into ideation in a very natural way.
 In fact, it is a great litmus test of your point-of-view to see if brainstorming topics fall out your POV.
 A great transition step to take is to create a list of “How-Might-We . . .?” brainstorming topics that ﬂow from your problem statement.
 These brainstorming topics typically are subsets of the entire problem, focusing on diﬀerent aspects of the challenge.
 Then when you move into ideation you can select diﬀerent topics, and try out a few to fnd the sweet spot of where the group can really churn out a large quantity of compelling ideas.